AI-Hypercomputer/xpk/recipes/Cluster_create_RayCluster.md

 [XPK] Starting xpk v0.0.0
 [XPK] Starting cluster create for cluster golden-cluster:
-[XPK] Working on golden-project and us-central1-a [XPK] Task: `Describe reservation` is implemented by the following command not running since it is a dry run. gcloud beta compute reservations describe golden-reservation --project=golden-project --zone=us-central1-a [XPK] Task: `Determine server supported GKE versions for default gke version` is implemented by the following command not running since it is a dry run. gcloud container get-server-config --project=golden-project --region=us-central1 --flatten="channels" --filter="channels.channel=RAPID" --format="value(channels.defaultVersion)"
+[XPK] Working on golden-project and us-central1-a [XPK] Task: `Get reservation golden-reservation` is implemented by the following command not running since it is a dry run. gcloud beta compute reservations describe golden-reservation --project=golden-project --zone=us-central1-a --format="json(specificReservation,aggregateReservation,status,deploymentType,resourcePolicies)"
+[XPK] Task: `Determine server supported GKE versions for default gke version` is implemented by the following command not running since it is a dry run. gcloud container get-server-config --project=golden-project --region=us-central1 --flatten="channels" --filter="channels.channel=RAPID" --format="value(channels.defaultVersion)"
 [XPK] Task: `Determine server supported GKE versions for valid versions` is implemented by the following command not running since it is a dry run.